Mental Health Therapist Near Me: Finding Individual Therapy

 The BetterHelp platform is not intended to provide any information regarding which medication or medical treatment may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 Do not take any action without consulting a qualified therapist or medical professional.

-In some cases, finances can be a barrier to finding a counselor.
-If this is the case for you, search by location for a “sliding scale.”
+In some cases, finances can be a barrier to finding a counselor who can offer comprehensive care.
+If this is the case, search by location for “sliding scale therapy.”
 Sliding scale often means you can pay what you can afford.
 In some cases, they may be able to lower your co-pay or work with your insurance company to reduce any financial burden.

 If you are a university or college student, your school may have counseling resources at a low or affordable cost.
 Although it may not be ideal for long-term support, a school counselor can be an option if you cannot find a counselor traditionally.